Gabali: Name

 They are named as Gabali by Caesar (mid-1st c.
 BC), as Gabalei͂s (Γαβαλεῖς) by Strabo (early 1st c.
 AD), as Gabales by Pliny (1st c.
 AD), and as Tábaloi (Τάβαλοι) by Ptolemy (2nd c.
 AD).

 The ethnonym Gabali is a Latinized form of Gaulish *Gabloi.
-It derives from the stem gablo- (cf. Olr. gabul, Middle Welsh gafl, OBret. gabl), initially designating the 'forked branch of a tree', then more generally a 'fork'.
+It derives from the stem gablo-, initially designating the 'forked branch of a tree', then more generally a 'fork'.
 The name is related to the Gallo-Latin *gabalottus ('spear'), which may have given the word javelot in French.

 The city of Javols, attested ca. 400 AD as civitas Gabalum ('civitas of the Gabali', Javols in 1109), and the Gévaudan region, attested in the 1st c.
 AD as Gabalicus pagus (Gavuldanum in the 10th c., Gavalda in the 13th c.), are named after the Gallic tribe.

 Geography

 The Gabali dwelled in the Gévaudan region, on the north-western foot of the Cevennes.
 Their territory was located south of the Arveni, and north of the Ruteni.
+The territory of the Gabali broadly corresponded to the later medieval Gévaudan, the bishopric of Mende, and subsequently to the modern department of Lozère, whose boundaries remained largely similar.

-Their chief town was Anderitum (present-day Javols).
+The only oppidum large enough to have served as the Gabalic chief town is Saint-Bonnet-de-Chirac, located about 20 km from Javols.
+However, finds at Javols indicate occupation in the 2nd–1st centuries BC, and a possible 1st-century BC sanctuary suggests pre-Roman activity, contradicting the idea of an ex nihilo Roman foundation.